TREC Benefits for Veterans

 How to Apply for a License

-- Fill out and attach the Supplemental Form for Military Service Members, Military Veterans, and Military Spouses to your license application
+- Don't forget this form.
+Fill out and attach the Supplemental Form for Military Service Members, Military Veterans, and Military Spouses to your license application.

-- We will waive the base application and examination fees if:
+TREC will waive the base application and examination fees if

 - Your military service, training, or education substantially meets the requirements for a license; or

 - You hold a current license issued by another jurisdiction whose licensing requirements are equivalent to the requirements for this license in Texas.

 If you are on active duty during your renewal period and hold a license, you are entitled to two years of additional time to complete